Termites Pose A Big Threat To Homeowners

 Hughes Exterminators Shares Tips to Prevent Termite Infestations This Spring

 When temperatures warm, reproductive termites swarm from an existing colony to create a new one in a different location.
-These signature swarms are often the first time a homeowner becomes aware of a potential infestation “Once a termite infestation begins, the damage can occur very quickly so it’s imperative that homeowners get an inspection early in the season,” says Charlie Jones, Hughes Pest Expert.
+These signature swarms are often the first time a homeowner becomes aware of a potential infestation.
+“Once a termite infestation begins, the damage can occur very quickly so it’s imperative that homeowners get an inspection early in the season,” says Mike Malone, Hughes Pest Expert.
 “Many homeowners believe that termites don’t exist simply because they can’t see them, however this is not the case as termites are most often present in a home well before they start to swarm.”

 Possible Warning Signs of a Termite Infestation:

-- Termite wings which are thin, papery wings and typically found near window sills or floors.
+- Termite wings, which are thin, papery wings and are typically found near windowsills or floors

 Hughes Exterminators offers these tips to help prevent a termite infestation this spring: